Procedures for making data available in PAGES-acknowledged publications

 Data and associated metadata should be made available to reviewers when the manuscript is submitted, so reviewers have an opportunity to evaluate the content for possible errors, completeness, and adherence to conventions.
 Most repositories hold data with restricted access while the associated publication is under review.
 If a repository does not allow restricted access during review, then the data should be made available to the reviewers directly, and to the repository with adequate time for evaluation prior to publication.
 Regardless of the specific procedure during the review period, data and metadata, with few exceptions, must be made publicly available concurrently with the publication of an article.
 We encourage journal editors to not accept a paper for publication until the data have been received and approved by a repository, and its persistent identifier cited within the manuscript (below).

 2.2.1 Data embargoes.
-In special cases in which agreement is made with the journal editor and the data repository, and providing it does not conflict with other applicable polices, data may be held in trust by a repository for a period of up to one year following the publication of an article.
+In special cases in which an agreement is made with the journal editor and the data repository, and providing it does not conflict with other applicable policies, data may be held in trust by a repository for a period of up to one year following the publication of an article.
 Such special circumstances might involve previously unpublished data generated by a third party, or as part of an early-career scientist’s body of work that is only partly interpreted in the article.
 A viable data citation must be available at the time of publication and the repository must have a mechanism to automatically release the data at the end of the embargo period.
 Ideally, the basic metadata (e.g. study site coordinates) should be publicly accessible, along with a notice informing viewers about the embargo timeline and author contact information.

 2.3 Where to archive the data